pgadmin-org/pgadmin4/docs/en_US/table_dialog.rst

     :alt: Table dialog exclusion constraint columns
     :align: center

-Use the fields in the *Columns* tab to to specify the column(s) to which the constraint applies.
+Use the fields in the *Columns* tab to specify the column(s) to which the constraint applies.
 Use the drop-down listbox next to *Column* to select a column and click the *Add* icon (+) to provide details of the action on the
 column: